p2ppsr/the-bitcoin-cpu/README.md

 # License

-The code in this repository is proprietary.
-No license or permission is given to anyone for its use.
+The license for the code in this repository is the Open BSV License.

+Feel free to use it, but only on the Bitcoin SV blockchain, as defined by the BSV Association.